collinblank/recime-front/README.md

 My wife always wants a recipe app because we store screenshots of all of our recipes on our phones.
 This is actually a complaint you'll hear really often in our house.
 So my hope was that this recipe app would be able to have a place to upload your image of a recipe and it's stored right inside the view with the name and any other information you feel like adding.
 Unfortunately I just ran out of time to add that feature so it's simply stopped as a place to store information about recipes with a lot of future innovation hopefully coming.

 ### Deployed front end:
+The front of my application is deployed using github Pages.
+It worked really well.
+Heroku had a ton of problems when I tried and AWS gave me issues in the last class.

 [Frontend Deployed](https://collinblank.github.io/recime-front/)

 ### Link to backend repo and deployed backend:
+The backend of my app is on Heroku.
+I used Heroku Postgres add on to deploy it and access it.

 [Backend Repo](https://github.com/collinblank/recime-back)
 [Backend Deployed](https://recime-backend.herokuapp.com/)